See the previous 1.0 changelog.

 - Adjusted Megapixels and Screen Area weights to account for pixel density.

-We are retesting popular models first.
-So far, the test results for the following models have been converted to the new testing methodology.
+We have retested popular models.
+The test results for the following models have been converted to the new testing methodology.
 However, the text might be inconsistent with the new results.